Pich78/PichSoftwareList/README.md

 ## Software Tools
--[Apache Tika](https://tika.apache.org/) - Toolkit that detects and extracts metadata and text from over a thousand different file types.
+- [Apache Tika](https://tika.apache.org/) - Toolkit that detects and extracts metadata and text from over a thousand different file types.